Tuition, Stipends, Scholarships & Financial Aid

 The Federal Graduate PLUS Loan Program

 For students who need financial assistance beyond the $20,500 Stafford Loan maximum, there is the federal Graduate PLUS Loan program.
 The PLUS Loan allows for the deferment of repayment while the student is enrolled in the MHE program.
 Under current law, the fixed interest rate charged on Federal Grad PLUS Loan is set each year by the Department of Education at the beginning of July.
-There are also small origination and guarantee fees associated with each loan these fees are deducted up front and thus lower the actual amount of each disbursement.
+There are also small origination and guarantee fees associated with each loan.
+These fees are deducted up front and thus lower the actual amount of each disbursement.

 The maximum amount a student may borrow from the PLUS Loan program will be Elon’s Cost of Attendance for the MHE program, less any Stafford Loans and other forms of financial aid a student may be receiving.
-Information about the Graduate PLUS Loan may be obtained from the Office of Financial Planning.
+Information about the Graduate PLUS Loan may be obtained from the Office of Financial Aid.